nikos230/project-ieroklis/README.md

 # Project Ieroklis
-"Project Ieroklis" has combined two wildfire downstream tasks, Fire Risk and Fire Spread, by creating a small foundation model called MedST-28.
+"Project Ieroklis" has combined two wildfire downstream tasks, Fire Risk and Fire Spread, by creating a small foundation model called MedST-28 which stands for Mediterranean Spatio-Temporal 28.
 From this model, two additional task-specific models were derived by retaining only the encoder part of MedST-28: an LSTM decoder was added for the Fire Risk task, and a Convolutional decoder was added for the Fire Spread task.

 ## About
 This repo contains ready-to-use python code and datasets to: